Step Four - Minor Arcana - Swords

 Ten of Swords: Endings

-This card indicates a difficult situation, loss, or endings but remember time is a great healer.
+This card indicates a problematic situation, loss, or ending, but remember, time is a great healer.
 Every end allows an opportunity for a new beginning—an unpleasant card but one that will appear in a reading when it needs to.
 Actions shape your destiny; find that strength from deep within to get you through.

 Page of Swords: Gossip

 The page indicates a young person or a person young at heart.
-They May appear incentive with their actions, charming yet may thrive on attention.
-Be on the ball regarding verbal or written communication, so your words aren't misunderstood.
+They may appear to be incentivized by their actions and charming, yet may thrive on attention.
+Be on the ball regarding verbal or written communication so your words aren't misunderstood.

 Knight of Swords: Drama